NitorCreations/nitor-deploy-tools/README.md

 usage: associate-eip [-h] [-i IP] [-a ALLOCATIONID] [-e EIPPARAM]
                      [-p ALLOCATIONIDPARAM]

+Associate an Elastic IP for the instance

 optional arguments:
   -h, --help            show this help message and exit -i IP, --ip IP        Elastic IP to allocate - default is to get paramEip
+                        from stack
-                        from the stack that created this instance -a ALLOCATIONID, --allocationid ALLOCATIONID
+  -a ALLOCATIONID, --allocationid ALLOCATIONID
-                        Elastic IP allocation id to allocate - default is to get paramEipAllocationId from the stack that created this instance
-  -e EIPPARAM, --eipparam EIPPARAM
+                        Elastic IP allocation id to allocate - default is to get paramEipAllocationId from stack -e EIPPARAM, --eipparam EIPPARAM
                         Parameter to look up for Elastic IP in the stack - default is paramEip